malvikasharan/malvikasharan/README.md

 I am Malvika.

-I am combining open source/science, community collaboration and inclusivity to transform the culture of research, data science and AI.
+I'm on a mission to transform research, data science, and AI through open source/science, community building, and inclusivity.

 More about me: